ethereum-oasis-op/baseline-standard/README.md

 ## Status

-The Baseline protocol specifications are currently work in progress.
+The Baseline protocol specifications are currently in draft status.

 ## Specifications